SouthPoleTelescope/spt3g_y1_dist/cobaya_files/readme_cobaya.md

 You should now be able to use the spt3g_y1_TTTEEE likelihood.
 Look at `params_SPT3GY1_TTTEEE_class_base.yaml` for example use.

 	$> cobaya-run params_SPT3GY1_TTTEEE_class_base.yaml

+### Modifying the likelihood
+You can modify the likelihood at runtime to ignore some of the cross-spectra and transform the likelihood into a TEEE only case, a TT only, etc...
+To do so, look at the examples in the  `params_SPT3GY1_TTTEEE_class_base.yaml` line 15 and below.

 ----------
 30/1/2023